edgeof8/tIRC/README.md

 - Ctrl+Y/Ctrl+E: Scroll message buffer.
 - Ctrl+N / Ctrl+P: Switch windows.
 - Ctrl+U: Scroll user list.
-  Run with `--headless`.
-Core logic, scripting (including `ScriptAPIHandler`), `EventManager`, and the trigger system are fully functional.
-Ideal for bots, AI integrations, and automated testing.
-The `scripts/test_headless.py` script provides an example and a framework for such tests.

 ## State Management System